 COIT TOWER ON TOP OF TELEGRAPH HILL (Pixabay)

-As my first ever stairways post in the blog, this particular walk is dear to my heart as this is hands down one of my perennial favorites.
+As my first ever stairways post in the blog, this particular walk is dear to my heart as it is hands down one of my perennial favorites.

 In fact, I’ve brought friends, family, and guests to these stairways, which is why I’m thrilled to share this with you too.

-It’s the best guide book for the city you could ever find.
-You can also purchase it from www.amazon.com.
-Click the image below to read more about the product.
+It’s the best guidebook for the city you could ever find.
+You can also purchase it on Amazon.

 What to Expect in this Walk?